magomimmo/modern-cljs/doc/tutorial-10.md

 client-side validation of HTML forms.
 The same thing we did from [Tutorial 4][3] to [Tutorial 9][1].

-Then, thanks to the introduction of [XmlHttpRequest][4] JS obejct and the wide spread of gmail and google maps, the terms **ajax** and **web 2.0** became the most used web buzzwords all over the places and in a very short time too.
+Then, thanks to the introduction of [XmlHttpRequest][4] JS object and the wide spread of gmail and google maps, the terms **ajax** and **web 2.0** became the most used web buzzwords all over the places and in a very short time too.